d15rup7or/Labs/Brainpan/README.md

 - scripting skills,
 - fundamentals of Immunity Debugger,

-Thank you for reading :)
+Thank you for your attention :)